georgefairbairn/unicorn-attractor/README.md

 # [Unicorn Attractor](https://unicorn-attractor-app-ci.herokuapp.com/)

 This application is an issue tracking system allowing users to raise _bugs_ and suggest _feature requests_ for a web application.
-The core functionality of the application relies on the Django framework, and a PostGres database is used to store information relating to the different data models within the project.
+The core functionality of the application relies on the Django framework, and a PostgreSQL database is used to store information relating to the different data models within the project.

 ## UX